Captainarash/The_Holy_Book_of_X86/README.md

 ##### Volume 1: Pure Assembly
   - Introduction to Intel x86 Assembly
-  - Learn the most frequently used assembly instructions and their coventions
+  - Learn the most frequently used assembly instructions and their conventions
   - Reverse Engineer simple binaries
+  - Control structures and loops
+  - Write simple applications in pure assembly

 ##### Volume 2: Internals